-In this article, I'll show you the basics of how to test/troubleshoot such an issue.
+In this article, we'll explore the basics of a no-start condition and how to troubleshoot it.

 Contents of this tutorial:

-You can find this tutorial in Spanish here: Cómo Probar Un Arranca Pero No Prende (2000-2006 1.8L Nissan Sentra) (at: autotecnico-online.com).
+You can find this tutorial in Spanish here: Cómo Probar Un Arranca Pero No Prende (Chrysler 2.0L, 2.4L) (at: autotecnico-online.com).

-Difference Between A No-Start And A No-Crank Condition
+Difference Between A No Crank And A No Start Condition

 1.)
 Ignition System

-- The ignition system is responsible for generating and delivering spark.
-Without ignition spark, the engine will crank but not start.
+- The ignition system is the one responsible for creating and delivering spark.
+Without spark, the engine will crank but not start.

 2.)
 Fuel System

-- The fuel pump can be tested with a fuel pressure gauge to determine if it has failed.
+- The fuel pump can be tested to make sure it has really fried.

 3.)
 Engine Mechanical System

-- The engine pistons and cylinder head valves (and all other associated components such as: timing chain, etc.) are responsible for drawing in the fresh air that the engine needs for the combustion process.
+- The engine pistons and cylinder head valves (and all the other related components like: timing chains, etc.) are the ones responsible for the induction of the fresh air the engine needs for the combustion process.

 - Possible internal engine problems are: